-8. NOTES PAYABLE
+9. NOTES PAYABLE

-In accordance with Emerging Issues Task Force (EITF) Issue 88-18, Sale of Future Revenues, as codified in FASB ASC 605, the FARA transaction is in substance a financing arrangement, or loan, that will be repaid by the Company.
-The minimum repayment amount would be \$17 million, the amount of the unconditional put option held by the Deerfield Affiliates, plus royalties paid during the term of the agreement on sales of MUSE and, if approved, avanafil.
-Accordingly, the Company has recorded the advances from the Deerfield Affiliates, net of the \$2 million option right payment and related fees and expenses, as a loan.
-The Company has received all of the required advances under the financing arrangement and has recorded this as a loan.
-The loan amount is lower than the contractual amounts owed if the Company exercises its call option of \$23 million to \$26 million, or if the Deerfield Affiliates require the Company to purchase the shares as a result of a "Major Transaction" (see Note 7: "Deerfield Financing").
-Using the interest method under APB Opinion No. 21, Interest on Receivables and Payables, as codified in FASB ASC topic 835, Interest, subtopic 30, Imputation of Interest or ASC 835-30, interest expense on the loan will be calculated and recognized over three years, which is the estimated term of the loan based on the earliest date that the Deerfield Affiliates could require the Company to repay the amounts advanced.
-The Deerfield Affiliates will receive a quarterly payment based on net sales of MUSE.
+In accordance with Emerging Issues Task Force (EITF) Issue 88-18, Sale of Future Revenues, as codified in FASB ASC 605, the FARA transaction was in substance a financing arrangement, or loan, that was repaid by the Company.
+The minimum repayment amount would have been \$17 million, the amount of the unconditional put option held by the Deerfield Affiliates, plus royalties paid during the term of the agreement on sales of MUSE and, if approved, avanafil.
+Accordingly, the Company recorded the advances from the Deerfield Affiliates, net of the \$2 million option right payment and related fees and expenses, as a loan.
+The Company received all of the required advances under the financing arrangement and recorded this as a loan.
+The loan amount was lower than the contractual amounts owed if the Company exercised its call option of \$23 million to \$26 million, or if the Deerfield Affiliates required the Company to purchase the shares as a result of a "Major Transaction" (see Note 8: "Deerfield Financing").
+Using the interest method under APB Opinion No. 21, Interest on Receivables and Payables, as codified in FASB ASC topic 835, Interest, subtopic 30, Imputation of Interest or ASC 835-30, interest expense on the loan was to be calculated and recognized over three years, which was the estimated term of the loan based on the earliest date that the Deerfield Affiliates could have required the Company to repay the amounts advanced.
+The Deerfield Affiliates have received quarterly payments based on net sales of MUSE.
 The initial imputed effective annual interest rate on the financing was approximately 32% as calculated based upon quarterly advances under the FARA, up to a loan balance of \$17 million, offset by the estimated quarterly royalty payments to the Deerfield Affiliates.
 The imputed interest rate was revised to 31% at December 31, 2009 and 33% at December 31, 2008 based on the actual royalty payments made and the timing of payments and advances in 2009 and 2008, respectively.
-The imputed effective interest rate is utilized for purposes of calculating the interest expense only and does not reflect the amount of royalty paid to the Deerfield Affiliates on a quarterly basis.
-Quarterly payments are based on a percentage of net MUSE sales at a rate substantially lower than the imputed effective interest rate used to calculate interest expense.
+The imputed effective interest rate was utilized for purposes of calculating the interest expense only and does not reflect the amount of royalty paid to the Deerfield Affiliates on a quarterly basis.
+Quarterly royalty payments were based on a percentage of net MUSE sales at a rate substantially lower than the imputed effective interest rate used to calculate interest expense.